dbigham/ARC/TaskNotes/1caeab9d/notes.md

 * We parse the input and output scenes into objects.
 * When parsing the output scene of example 2, we only get 1 contiguous object since the rectangles are touching.
    * However, this object does have three (colored)  components. i.e. <|..., “Components” -> {..., ..., ...}, ...|>
-   * Strategy: If there are any composite objects, do further analysis to decide whether they should be kept or any parts broken off.
+   * Strategy 1: If there are any composite objects, do further analysis to decide whether they should be kept or any parts broken off and promoted to top-level objects in the scene.
-       * For each composite object, if we can map it directly to an object in the other scene, keep it.
+       * For each composite object, if we can map it‘s entire image to an object with the same image in the other scene, keep it.
        * Otherwise, for each part of the component, check if it can uniquely map to a top-level object in the corresponding input/output scene.
        * If we can, we will remove it from the composite object and treat it as a top-level object.
+   * Strategy 2: A simpler strategy -- which works in this case -- is that upon finding that we can’t find a rule set when forming multi-color contiguous objects, we try parsing the scene again, only forming single-color objects, after which a rule set can be found.

 #### Mapping Input Objects to Output Objects